|

 you will experience when sitting in the sunshine on a sheltered

+altitude terrace.
 Arrival at Nanuq's Cove by sledge.
 The

 pressure of the ice shelf crushes ice. (photos Barbara Gallinelli)